 3. Life sweep

-You’re looking good and feeling good – even if only temporarily.
-It’s time to get rid of the toxicity in your life.
+So now that you’re looking good and feeling good, even if only temporarily, it’s time to get rid of the toxicity in your life.
 This is the hardest thing to do.
-In fact, I plan on writing an entire seperate article on it.
-Find what it is that is feeding your low self esteem and get rid of it.
+Find what it is that is feeding your low self-esteem and get rid of it.
 Do you have an asshole boss?
 Quit.
 But in THIS economy?
-Yes.
-Your emotional sanity is more important.
+Yes, your emotional sanity is more important.
 Are you in an abusive relationship?
 Break up.
 But I’m in love!
 I’ll let my book address that issue.
 Condescending parents?
-Take a break while you gather your independence.
+Take a break and step away while you gather your independence.

-I know it seems ridiculous but there’s a good chance your issues with self worth will come to a complete halt the second you remove the splinter causing them.
+I know it seems ridiculous because in most cases, whatever is feeding your low self-esteem is something that you may feel you need in your life, but there’s a good chance your issues with self-worth will come to a complete halt the second you remove the splinter causing them.

 Some people believe we are born with our story already written.
 Others, like myself, believe in the theory of a blank slate.
 You make your own life.
 Once you’re looking good, doing good, and finally able to breathe, it’s time for some reinvention.
-Does this mean you become a completely different individual?
+Does this mean you become a completely different individual like I did?
 Not necessarily.

 Sit in front of the mirror and stare; cry if you have to (actually… try to cry.)
 Now close your eyes and let your imagination fly.
 What do you wish you were like?
 Play around with different combinations and create your ideal character.
 This can be anything from “I wish I could be more outgoing” to “I wish I could start over” to “I wish I didn’t hate myself.”
-Make the list and don’t leave anything out; let your inner child loose.
+Make the list and don’t leave anything out; let your inner child loose and remember, no one has to know what these thoughts are.
+It’s not about bashing who you are right now, it’s acknowledging that you have the power to transform into everything and anything, and that you do have control over your life and your self-esteem.

 5. Prepare for battle

-First of all, grab a pen and begin drafting a plan.
+Start by grabbing a pen and begin drafting a plan.
 Studies have shown this works to calm anxiety and actually get shit done.
-Make this step by step a realistic plan to get to where you want to be.
+Make this step-by-step a realistic plan to get to where you want to be.
 If you’re clueless, ask a friend to help.
 Don’t have friends?
 Email me.
 I’ll help.

 It’s an Epidemic

-You think you’re the only one with shit self-esteem?
+You think you’re the only one with a shitty self-esteem?
 You’re wrong.
 We all face the same issues in different disguises.
 But dealing with these issues is important for all of us.
 Being your own best friend is important in life; no one is guaranteed to be around forever.
-There’ll be times that no one will be around to brush your hair and call you ‘worth it.’
+There’ll be times that no one will be around to brush your hair and call you “worth it”.
 You’re going to have to do it yourself.
-These 5 things are minuscule compared to the work that needs to be done; but they’re a start.
+These five things are minuscule compared to the work that needs to be done; but they’re a start.

 Want 15 ways to boost your self esteem?
 They’re all laid out for you in our special print edition.